pulumi/docs/README.md

 `make test` runs a broken link checker tool against http://localhost:4000.

-`make generate` will regenerate the TypeScript documentation if needed.
-The generated documentation is placed in the [packages](packages/) folder.
+`make generate` will regenerate the TypeScript documentation if needed, as well as the CLI documentation in [references/cli](reference/cli).
+The generated API documentation is placed in the [packages](packages/) folder.
 This is extremely hacky.

    Prerequisites:
   - Ensure that repos `pulumi`, `pulumi-aws`, and `pulumi-cloud` are peers to `docs`, and have been checked out to the right release branch.